menonpg/CMU_PGSS_2024/L6-7162024/README.md

 ```python
 streamlit run maskClassifier_streamlit.py
 ```
+The app opens on port 8501 by default, on the localhost.

 # How to use the Mask Classifier Gradio App

 ```python
 python maskClassifier_gradio.py
 ```

-The app opens on port 8501 by default, on the localhost.
+The app opens on port 7860 by default, on the localhost.

 # Exposure to time series data and forecasting